Colorado Grouse

 Centered on the unique and wonderful mating displays of five species of grouse, this tour also takes in the scenic beauty, birds, and wildlife from all four corners of Colorado.
 Incredible scenery and close looks at incomparable grouse displays.

 Five species of grouse inhabit the prairies and inter-mountain valleys of North America: the Greater and Gunnison sage-grouse, Sharp-tailed Grouse, and the Greater and Lesser prairie-chickens.
 All are noted for their spectacular mating displays, and all can be exceedingly difficult to find away from their leks or display grounds.
-From the sandhills of western Kansas to the high sagebrush parklands in the mountains of Colorado, we will see some of the most fascinating rituals in the bird world: the booming of the prairie-chickens, the wild dance of the Sharp-tails, and the strutting of the huge sage-grouse.
+From the sandhills of western Kansas to the high sagebrush parklands in the mountains of Colorado, we will see some of the most fascinating rituals in the bird world: the booming of the prairie-chickens, the wild dance of the Sharp-tails, and the powerful strutting of the huge sage-grouse.

 Greater Prairie-Chicken © Brian Gibbons